SergiSalvado99/Python3Programming/README.md

-# Python3Programming
+# Python 3 Programming Specialization
-Python 3 Programming Coursera Specialization
+Become a Fluent Python Programmer.
+Learn the fundamentals and become an independent programmer.